khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 #### Single Stat

-If the purpose of using the component is to show a high level overview of incoming data such as Security vulnerabilities or Threat Monitoring statistics, use a [single stat component](/contents/components/single-stat).
+If the purpose of using the component is to show a high level overview of incoming data such as Security vulnerabilities or Threat Monitoring statistics, use a single stat component.

+Todo: Add link to single stat component after it's been created

 ## Demo